 Original Run: July 7, 2015 - September 29, 2015 Number of Episodes: 13 Genre: Action, Fantasy, Isekai Based on the Series Created By: Kugane Maruyama and so-bin

 ***Warning, the following may contain spoilers for Overlord.
 Reader discretion is advised.***

 For years, Yggdrasil has been the most popular DMMORPG (Dive Massively Multiplayer Online Role-Playing Game) on the market.
 However, its final day has come at last.

 Remembering the many hours playing with his guildmates, player Momonga (voiced by Satoshi Hino) waits in the impenetrable fortress he helped build, The Great Tomb of Nazarick.
-During his time with Yggdrasil, Momonga fully leveled-up his character, got every piece of rare loot, and put together an unbeatable team of guardian NPCs.
+During his time with Yggdrasil, Momonga fully leveled up his character, got every piece of rare loot, and put together an unbeatable team of guardian NPCs.
 It is no stretch to say he is sad to see it all end.

-Determined to discover other players who might also be trapped in this new world, Momonga seeks to spread his name far and wide.
+Determined to discover other players who might also in this new world, Momonga seeks to spread his name far and wide.
 Thus, he takes a title no seasoned Yggdrasil can mistake.
 On this day, Momonga becomes the all-powerful overlord, Ainz Ooal Gown.